GreyMilton/vue-classy-components/README.md

 ## Current Components

-These are the components I have made already:
+These components are in the library now:

 - ClassyButtonPrimary
 - ClassyButtonSecondary

 ## What's Coming Up

-I have a clear vision for this library, and am excited by what is possible.
+It's early days, but I have a clear vision for this library, and am excited by what is possible.

-Here are some of the components I have in mind:
+Here are some of the components to be made soon:

 - ClassyInput
 - ClassySelect